 Over the last decade, Malawi's education sector has registered notable progress with its primary net enrolment rate (NER) almost at 100; however, the sector continues to be characterised with quality-related challenges.
 For instance, survival rate to grade 5 is at 60% for boys and 62% for girls, however, primary completion rate for boys is at 55%, and 47% for girls respectively.
-The SACMEQ IV results show Malawi continues to struggle with poor learning outcomes with majority of learners below basic numeracy and literacy level (SACMEQ,
+The SACMEQ IV results show Malawi continues to struggle with poor learning outcomes with majority of learners below basic numeracy and literacy level (SACMEQ, 2017).

-2017).
 Despite major progress in increasing the number of girls who attend primary school, girls in Malawi continue to be disadvantaged, particularly in terms of their access to secondary school and in their educational outcomes.
 Both boys and girls have high levels of grade repetition and school dropout, and often commence school later than the official starting age of six years.
 Pupil-qualified teacher ratio remains at 80:1, which is higher than the recommended (60) in the National Education Sector Plan.
 In 2016, pupil-permanent classroom ratio did not experience any improvement; it remained very high at 116 indicating that many pupils are learning from open spaces or in congested classes, (EMIS 2016 Report).

 Gender based violence also contributes to poor education indicators, especially for girls.
 For instance, in 20I4 it was established that more than 20% of girls experience sexual abuse before the age of 18, and half of them before they attain their thirteenth birthday (Malawi Government 2014).
-Particularly, a third of all 13-17 year olds who had experienced sexual abuse reported that the abuser was a classmate or schoolmate, with between 10-20% of all reported sexual abuse incidents occurring at school1.
+Particularly, a third of all 13-17 year olds who had experienced sexual abuse reported that the abuser was a classmate or schoolmate, with between 10-20% of all reported sexual abuse incidents occurring at school.
 Earlier on, the NSO 2012 Gender Based Violence (GBV) baseline survey reported higher figures; 26% of rape and defilement cases, 23% of cases of unwanted sexual touching, and 17% of cases of unpleasant remarks and sexual harassment were reported to have taken place in schools (NSO 2012).

 Limited access to age appropriate sexual and reproductive health information and services amongst adolescent girls and boys is another contributing factor to poor education indicators as it fuels school dropout rate especially for girls due to unwanted pregnancies and early marriages.
 Early sexual activity is high in Malawi with approximately 13% and 19% of girls and boys respectively experiencing sexual intercourse before the age of 15 (MDHS 2015-16).
+Not surprisingly, teenage pregnancy is on the rise with current estimates of about 3 in every 10 girls aged 15 - 19 already starting child bearing.
+Unfortunately, in rural areas, most of the girls and boys within this age bracket (15 - 19) are still in primary school, these sexual related developments mostly lead to high school dropout, and absenteeism leading to vicious cycle of poverty fuelled by early marriages, early child bearing and limited employment opportunities.

-1 Malawi Government, Ministry of Gender, Children and Social Welfare, Violence Against Children survey, 2014.
+&lt;sup>1 Malawi Government, Ministry of Gender, Children and Social Welfare, Violence Against Children survey, 2014.